yujika/CarND-Behavioral-Cloning-P3/writeup_report.md

 - In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 - To combat the overfitting, I added three dropout layers.
     ![over fitting ][image9]
+    ![less over flitting][image10]
 - At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 111-126) consisted of a convolution neural network with the following layers and layer sizes translated from NVIDIA DAVE-2 CNN.
+Dropout (with p=0.5) was used on each of the fully connected (dense) layers before the output.
+I would like to try inserting dropout between Conv2D in future.
             _________________________________________________________________
             Layer (type)                 Output Shape              Param #
             =================================================================